Marcoshenrich/kelpscape/README.md

 A Quadtree is made of two classes, `Quadtree` and `Rectangle`.

 * `Rectangle` - Defines an area by an XY coordinate, a width, and a length.
-Mangages collision logic.
+Manages collision logic.
 * `Quadtree` - Its area is defined by a rectangle.
 It holds references to the denizens within its area, OR it holds 4 child quadtrees that partition it.
 A Quadtree can never have both denizens and child Quadtrees.

 The Quadtree has a defined limit on how many denizens can be within its area before it subdivides.
 If a Quadtree with a cap of 6 receives a 7th denizen, it will subdivide itself into 4 child Quadtrees, and pass its denizens onto the appropriate child based on spatial location and area.